Complain about media

 First, send your complaint in writing, by post or email, to the editor of the publication, explaining why you think the article has breached the code of practice.
 You must also explain why the material directly affects you.

-If you do not get a response within a reasonable amount of time (about 2 weeks) or if you are not happy with the response, make a complaint in writing to the Press Ombudsman.
+If you do not get a response within 2 weeks or if you are not happy with the response, make a complaint in writing to the Press Ombudsman.
 You can also complain about the behaviour of a journalist.

 How do I complain to the Press Ombudsman?